5mehulhelp5/Magento-2-Extensions/Auto related product/README.md

 Automate your related products, cross-sells and up-sells to display better recommendations with less effort.
 Rely on the smart algorithm of the Magento Auto Related Products to handle everything for you!

-1>Display related products, up-sells and cross-sells based on product, cart and page attributes 2>Show products on product, category, CMS and shopping cart pages + custom positions 3>Display “Who Viewed This Also Viewed” and “Who Bought This Also Bought” blocks 4>Generate related product block based on price, novelty, reviews, rating, or best sellers 5>Use default, bundle, and compare templates for related products 6>Add multiple product blocks to one page
+1>Display related products, up-sells and cross-sells based on product, cart and page attributes<br/>
+2>Show products on product, category, CMS and shopping cart pages + custom positions<br/>
+3>Display “Who Viewed This Also Viewed” and “Who Bought This Also Bought” blocks<br/>
+4>Generate related product block based on price, novelty, reviews, rating, or best sellers<br/>
+5>Use default, bundle, and compare templates for related products<br/>
+6>Add multiple product blocks to one page

 Automate Magento 2 Related Products in a Few Clicks